Tips for Protecting Your Dog’s Paws in the Winter

 A German Shepherd sitting in the snow.

-When it’s really cold out it’s best to keep your walks short.
-The longer your dog is outside in the extreme cold, the more at risk for frostbite they are.
-Frostbite is when the skin and other body parts are so cold they begin to discolor or lose feeling.
+When it’s really cold out, it’s best to keep your walks short.
+The longer your dog is outside in the extreme cold, the more at risk they are for frostbite.
+Frostbite is when the skin and other body parts are so cold that they begin to discolor or lose feeling.
+Prolonged exposure also increases the hypothermia risk, which can be dangerous for your pet.

 This is especially important for small dogs in areas that get a lot of snow.
 If you don’t shovel the snow, some small dogs may refuse to go outside or may potty in areas that you don’t want them to.
-Morgan, my smaller dog, will potty on the deck if we don’t shovel a path for her.
-Once the snow gets too deep she refuses to go into the yard.
+Morgan will potty on the deck if we don’t shovel a path for her.
+Once the snow gets too deep, she refuses to go into the yard.
 Luna, on the other hand, absolutely loves the snow and usually has no issues going potty in deep snow, unless she sinks!

-Check your dog’s feet regularly to see if there are any injuries on them.
+Check your dog’s feet regularly to see if there are any injuries.
 Contact your vet for what to do if you see any injuries on their paws.
 In the meantime, be extra careful when you take them outside so they don’t hurt their feet even more.

 Salt and De-icers Can Be Toxic

-Sometimes it’s just easier to limit the walks, especially in areas of high sidewalk salt usage, and find other activities to exercise your dog.
+Sometimes it’s just easier to limit the walks during harsh winter weather, especially in areas of high sidewalk salt usage, and find other activities to exercise your dog.
 There are lots of fun things you can do with your dog outside to help them exercise.
-For ideas, you can check out this post on winter activities for dogs.
+For ideas, you can check out this post on Winter Activities for Dogs.

-There will also be times that are just too cold or crappy out (blizzard anyone?) for more than a potty break.
+There will also be times that are just too cold or crappy out (blizzard, anyone?) for more than a potty break.
 When these times come, you will want to have some activities for your dog inside.
-Pack up their toys, bring out some treats, and just have fun with your dog inside.
-Here are 35 indoor activities for your dog that are great to do with your dog when you don’t want to go outside.
+Pack up their toys, bring out some dog treats, and just have fun with your dog inside.
+Here are 35 Indoor Activities for Your Dog that are great to do with your dog when you don’t want to go outside.

-We know winter can be hard on your dog’s paws.
+Winter can be hard on your dog’s paws.
 But with a little preparation, you can keep them warm and healthy this season!
-Follow these rules to protect your dog’s paws from snow and other winter hazards.
+Follow these recommendations to protect your dog’s paw pads from snow and other winter hazards, prioritizing dog safety all season long.

 An image for Pinterest of a small dog wearing a coat and booties with text saying how to keep your dog's paws safe during winter time when salt and ice are on the sidewalk.